Learn how to use a Mac and Mac OS X

 Key Points

-- Software drives may be needed if you are using a non-Apple USB mouse or USB keyboard.
-Check the manufacturer.
+- Software drivers may be needed if you are using a non-Apple USB mouse or USB keyboard.
+Check with the manufacturer of those devices.

 - If you purchased an Apple Wireless Keyboard and Apple Wireless Mouse with your Mac mini a different procedure will be required as they rely on Bluetooth to communicate with the computer.
 Just follow the instructions that came with them to perform the setup.